Relationship of the Cholas with the Chinese

 The Cholas, the Tamil kings of the Chola dynasty who had ruled most parts of South India, maintained a strong relationship with the Chinese.

-Relationship during second century BC
+Relationship during the 2nd century BC

 The relationship between the Chinese and Cholas dates back to second century BC.
 Ancient Chinese scholar Ban Gu had told that China had sent its ambassador to the court of the Cholas.

 Ban Gu in his work the Book of Han (Ch'ien Han Shu) had written that he had seen many unprecedented objects which are unseen at China, at the city of kuvangtche.
-Berend, an acoustics expert, annotates that the city named by Ban Gu is analogous with the ancient Chola city kanchi (the present day's city of Kancheepuram at Tamil Nadu, India).
-This proves the relationship of Kanchi with China.
+Berend, an acoustics expert, annotates that the city named by Ban Gu is analogous with the ancient Chola city Kanchi (the present day's city of Kancheepuram at Tamil Nadu, India).

 Coins

 Arrays of ancient Chinese coins have been found in recent years at the place which is considered to be the homeland of the Cholas (i.e. the present Thanjavur, Tiruvarur and Pudukkottai districts of Tamil Nadu, India), which confirms the trade and the commercial relationship which existed between the Cholas and the Chinese.